google/temporian/CONTRIBUTING.md

 - Multi-line statements need a preceding `...` instead of `>>>`.
 - All the lines immediately following `>>>` or `...` and before a blank line, are the expected outputs.
 - You should always leave a blank line before closing the code block, to indicate the end of the test.
 - The `...` inside the expected result is used to match anything.
-Here, the exact timestamps and the latest line (which includes memory usage information).
+Here, the exact timestamps and the latest line (which includes memory usage information) don't need exact match.

 You cannot use `...` in the first matching line to ignore the whole output (it's ambiguous with multi-lines).
 In that case, you may use the `SKIP` flag as follows: